DianeD/uno/on/onenote-sync.md

 ﻿---
-ms.Toctitle: Subscribe for webhooks
+ms.TocTitle: Subscribe for webhooks
-title: Subscribe for webhooks to get change notifications
+Title: Subscribe for webhooks to get change notifications
-description: Keep up-to-date with changes that your users make in OneNote by subscribing for webhooks. ms.ContentId: 0793a8f9-4805-4666-9d45-3b79c278d765 ms.date: February 2, 2016
+Description: Keep up-to-date with changes that your users make in OneNote by subscribing for webhooks. ms.ContentId: 0793a8f9-4805-4666-9d45-3b79c278d765 ms.topic: article (how-tos) ms.date: February 2, 2016
 ---